iechor/docs/content/desktop/wasm.md

 Note the `--runtime` and `--platform` flags used in this command:

-- `--runtime=io.containerd.wasmedge.v1`: Informs the Docker engine that you want to use the Wasm containerd shim instead of the standard Linux container runtime
+- `--runtime=io.containerd.wasmedge.v1`: Informs the iEchor engine that you want to use the Wasm containerd shim instead of the standard Linux container runtime
 - `--platform=wasi/wasm`: Specifies the architecture of the image you want to